jacdals97/MLops_emotions/reports/README.md

 > *pipeline*
 >
 > Answer:
-We made use of DVC to manage storage and versioning of both data and models.
+We made use of DVC to manage storage and versioning of the data.
 To get started, we initially stored the data in Google Drive and then later on organized dvc to work with a Bucket in Google Cloud Storage.
 To manage this we wrote a config file to easily switch between these different storage locations.
 At the end of the day, we did not have any updates to our dataset, thus we did not actively apply versioning on the data and DVC only worked as a large scale storage solution.
 However, DVC works well when different users want to test different data or make changes to data, so that they can do so without interferring with other's work.
-As mentioned, we also applied DVC for storing and versioning our trained models in a GCS Bucket.